jmyers7/book/_build/html/_sources/chapters/10-optim.md

 Using this terminology, we would say that $0.5$ is (approximately) a local minimizer of our polynomial objective function $J(\theta)$, while $2.7$ is (approximately) a global minimizer.

 Let's see how the single-variable version of the _gradient descent (GD) algorithm_ would solve our optimization problem.
-In this context, the GD algorithm is called the _optimizer_.
+In this context, the algorithm is called the _optimizer_.
 This algorithm depends on an initial guess for a minimizer, as well as two parameters called the _learning rate_ and the _number of gradient steps_.
 We will state the algorithm first, and then walk through some intuition for why it works:

 ```{margin}